Bijnaur, Lucknow

-Bijnaur is a village in Sarojaninagar block of Lucknow district, Uttar Pradesh, India.
+Bijnaur is a residential area in Sarojaninagar block of Lucknow district, Uttar Pradesh, India.
 It was historically a major town, serving as the seat of a pargana in Lucknow tehsil.
 It is located east of the main road from Lucknow to Kanpur.
 East of Bijnaur, there is a series of jhils that make up the source of the Bakh river.
 As of 2011, its population was 14,105, in 2,515 households.
-It is the seat of a gram panchayat.
+It is the seat of a municipal corporation.